vt6/vt6/spec/draft/core0.md

 Furthermore, the `<quoted-char>` element accepts all byte strings which encode exactly one Unicode character that is not in ASCII.

-An **s-expression** is a parenthesis-delimited sequence of atoms or other s-expressions.
+An **s-expression** is a parenthesis-delimited sequence of atoms or other s-expressions, which are referred to as the s-expression's **elements**.
 Whitespace (sequences of `<space>`) between the parentheses and atoms is ignored.
 For example, the following three s-expressions are equivalent.